 The standard route for all tourists who leave the cruise ship lays through the Sea Gate into the old town.
 Almost no one ever goes in another direction.
 If you choose to go straight on a hike to the fort, taking the path I recommend, you’ll be able to see Old Town on the way back when taking the stairs down.

 For the seafront walk, stop at Kotor beach, St. Elijah Church from where you get a mesmerizing view of the Kotor Bay and also stop for a drink or snack at one of the multiple restaurants.
 All of them are very nice.
 Besides those that I mentioned above, other cool restaurants in Kotor are Palazzo (a pizzeria with the best pizza in Montenegro!) and Ponta Caffe.

 If you are not in a good shape or don’t feel like walking a lot, start your exploration of the Old Town from the south.
 The best way to enter it is through the Gurdich gate (the one I mentioned above).
 In this way, you won’t be walking the same streets twice.

-Even if you don’t plan to climb the fortress, I still advise walking towards the gate where the staircase begins.
+Even if you don’t plan to climb to the fortress, I still advise walking towards the gate where the staircase begins.
 It will provide an opportunity to stroll through some cute back streets, see how people live, and even get some views of the sea in a distance.